Archive

 This sort of thing never happens to me.
 I was completely nonplussed.
 This was almost two years ago, and I still wonder if the bar had coordinated a “Let’s Fuck With Quizzical Pussy!” night.

 About a year later, I was on a road trip.
 I met up with a bunch of friends in a little college town across the state, and we decided to go to the local gay bar (like you do).
 It was Drag Queen Bingo night, which is another way of saying the place was packed.
 I happened to be wearing the shirt.
-A cute lesbian couple sat at alone at a table with an empty chair, and I asked to join them.
+A cute lesbian couple sat alone at a table with an empty chair, and I asked to join them.
 We talked a little, marked some bingo squares, they asked if they could buy me a drink, and I told them thanks, but I don’t really drink.
 They bought all my friends a few rounds instead, still seeming genuinely distraught that they couldn’t get me anything.

 After bingo, we all danced for a while, and at least three people came up and told me I was cool for absolutely no reason.
 This particular college town is either some sort of uncanny hellpit of friendliness, or all this had something to do with the shirt.
 Yes, those are the only two options.